DoYouEvenBacon/POS-WebApp/README.md

 * The latest web browser.
 (This web app was developed in Google Chrome.)
 * Node.js
 * [MongoDB Atlas account.](https://www.mongodb.com/cloud/atlas) Make sure to load the free example cluster into your database.
-The example cluster provides the 'sales' collection.
+The example cluster provides the 'sample_supplies' database that has a collection called 'sales'.
 The 'products' collection was generated myself by extracting all unique product names from the 'sales' collection.
 These product names are:
 ```
 printer paper
 laptop